 Strong earnings reports from INTC and IBM have helped to boost the technology sector as it tries to break the downtrend that has been in place since October.

 Finally, for most of the year Utilities have been uncharacteristically weak given the bearish economic and market environment.
 However, over the last couple of weeks, we have seen an uptick in relative strength, which is not necessarily something that the bulls should hope for.

-Subscribe to Bespoke Premium to receive more in-depth reports from Bespoke.
+Subscribe to Bespoke Premium to receive more in-depth research from Bespoke.